top of page

 Distilled spirits were first used as medicine.
 The first distilling efforts were for oils and perfumes.

-Vodka, gin, and rum are allowed to be produced anywhere in the world.
+Vodka, gin, and rum can be produced anywhere in the world.
 However, tequila must be produced in Mexico, Scotch whisky in Scotland, Irish whiskey in Ireland, Canadian whisky in Canada, Bourbon in America (and so on with the whiskeys), pisco in Peru and Chile, and cachaça in Brazil.

 One twelve-ounce beer has as much alcohol as a five-ounce glass of wine and one-and-a-half ounces of a spirit.

-Grain makes whisky and beer; fruit makes wine and brandy; grapes grown in the Cognac region of France makes Cognac; grapes grown in the Champagne region of France makes Champagne; honey makes mead; sugarcane makes rum; agave makes tequila; Brazilian sugarcane makes cachaça; the discarded leftovers from Chilean and Peruvian winemaking makes pisco; and anything can make vodka.
+Grain makes whisky and beer; fruit makes wine and brandy; grapes grown in the Cognac region of France make Cognac; grapes grown in the Champagne region of France make Champagne; honey makes mead; sugarcane makes rum; agave makes tequila; Brazilian sugarcane makes cachaça; the discarded leftovers from Chilean and Peruvian winemaking makes pisco; and anything can make vodka.

 When you take a drink of alcohol, it passes through the walls of your stomach and small intestine into the bloodstream.
 Your blood then takes the alcohol to your brain, and then the liver filters out the alcohol from your blood.